slusarz/dovecot-documentation/source/configuration_manual/os/index.rst

 * ``/proc/sys/fs/inotify/max_user_watches`` and ``max_user_instances`` need to
   be large enough to handle all the IDLEing IMAP processes.

-  The default Dovecot-EE init script already attempts to set these values automatically.

 .. code-block:: none

   fs.inotify.max_user_instances = 65535